 This mode allows the printer to be synchronized to external equipment thru an external PRINT control line.
-A second input control line ABORT allows a pending print job to be terminated.
-Using this mode allows any label, no matter what size to begin printing IMMEDIATELY using the print input signal.
-Printing begins 11 microseconds after the rising edge of the PRINT control line.
+Using this command allows the printing to be synchronized with external printing applications by replacing the ^D3 print command with the desired ^D116 sync mode.
+Printing begins ~11 microseconds after the rising edge of the PRINT control line.